Two Eurofighters collide over northern Germany | DW | 24.06.2019

 The aircraft collided shortly before 2:00 p.m. local time (12:00 UTC) near Lake Mueritz, about 120 kilometers (75 miles) north of Berlin.

 Witnesses shared video footage of two smoking areas, reportedly about 10 kilometers apart.
 At least part of the wreckage fell on the area of Malchow, with police warning people not to approach.
-There were conflicting reports on whether the aircraft were carrying ammunition.
+Authorities confirmed the planes were not loaded with ammunition.

 The state interior minister was due to fly in to the area to manage the situation.